 Your booking confirmation email will list your group's education workshop/s and safari bus tour time.
 Each workshop time has its own map and daily itinerary.
 Paper maps will be provided to you on the day.

-- Students will learn about Aboriginal culture and how their way of life influenced the wildlife and land around them
+Students will discover Aboriginal culture and how their way of living influenced the wildlife and land around them

 Plan your excursion